quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 # Crystallography

-Before analyzing in more detail the crystals it is useful to have a general overview of the 3 different types of solids we can have.
+Before analysing in more detail the crystals it is useful to have a general overview of the 3 different types of solids we can have.

 ## Types of solids